substance/substance/README.md

 schema.addNodes([Paragraph, Emphasis, Strong, Highlight]);
 ```

 We provide a reference implementation, the [Substance Article](article.js).
-Usually want to come up with your own schema and only borrow common node types such as paragraphs and headings.
+However, you may want to come up with your own schema and only borrow common node types such as paragraphs and headings.
 The Notepad demo implements a [nice example for reference](https://github.com/substance/demos/blob/master/notepad/note.js).

 <!--Lens Writer defines a [scientific article](https://github.com/substance/lens-writer/tree/master/lib/article) including bib items and figures with captions etc.-->